formello-forms/popper/readme.txt

 == Description ==

 Popper helps you create a variety of popups for any circumstances.
 You can display a popup everywhere, choose conditions where to display, add multiple popup.
-With Popper popup builder you can create high converting, promotional and informative popups, increase conversion rates and boost sales while reaching your marketing goals.
+With Popper **popup builder** you can create high converting, promotional and informative popups, increase conversion rates and boost sales while reaching your marketing goals.
-You can use all available blocks to build your own popup content.
-If you want collect leads, you can use [Formello](https://formello.net).
+You can use all available Gutenberg blocks to build your own popup content.
+If you want a form to collect leads, you can use [Formello](https://formello.net).

+Popper has a nice set of animation ready to use and you can also choose different position on the screen.
+For some example please visit the [Popper page](https://formello.net/addons/popper).

 == FEATURES ==